top of page

 Additional Native Flowers to Consider

 • Milkweed (Asclepias spp.): Essential for monarch butterflies and also visited by bees.
+It's a win-win!

 • Blazing Star (Liatris spicata): Tall spikes of purple flowers that attract long-tongued bees.
+They add a striking visual element to your garden.

 • Golden Alexanders (Zizia aurea): Early spring bloomer with yellow flowers that support early-emerging bees.
+They’re like the first rays of sunshine in your garden!

 • Penstemon (Penstemon spp.): Tubular flowers that attract bumblebees and hummingbirds.
+Who doesn’t love a little extra buzz in the garden?

 Creating a Pollinator-Friendly Environment Beyond Flowers